 - RBS banking group: In 2012, members of the IT staff “badly botched” routine maintenance of the IBM mainframe system and crashed a system that processed 20 million transactions per day for 16.7 million customers of RBS, NatWest, and Ulster Bank.
 The system outage lasted for four days.

 - Taiwan: In August 2018, ATMS throughout Taiwan crashed for two hours because of programming errors in the IBM mainframe and crippled inter-bank transactions, resulting in lost profit and a damaged reputation.

 - IRS: In April 2018, IRS systems crashed on tax day for 11 hours.
 According to FCW, “The agency fields systems in outdated computer languages…and relies on out-of-support mainframe and server technology.”

 The common thread in these and many similar cases is human error.
 Studies show that human error is responsible for up to 75 percent of system downtime.
 Some common mainframe programming errors include the following:

 - Parmlig error

-Obviously, carefully planned disaster recovery solutions are essential.
-But the core of the issue is the limited pool of knowledgeable mainframe programmers on staff at many financial, government and other organizations.
+Carefully planned disaster recovery solutions are essential.
+But the core of the issue is the limited pool of knowledgeable mainframe programmers on staff at many financial, government, and other organizations.
 Inexperienced programmers with limited knowledge of the systems for which they are responsible can cause immense damage.

 Preventing Expensive Downtime